thisAKcode/Git/learnConcepts.md

 in git it means you need to push to remote remote is github repo
 `git remote -v`

-often for my simple beginner programs it is enough to do

-`git add .
-git commit -m 'describe shortly'
-git push origin master

 ## How to create a pull request of the edited master branch in order to reflect changes in forked branch.